PythonRSAS/pythonrsas.github.io/_posts/2018-10-01-3-mastering-directories.md

 # Relative path

+There is a partition of a full path name into parent and child:
-Calling os.path.dirname(path) will return a string of everything that comes before the last slash in the path argument.
-Calling os.path.basename(path) will return a string of everything that comes after the last slash in the path argument.
+- os.path.==dirname==(path) gives the parent directory.   comes *before* the last slash in the path argument.

+- os.path.==basename==(path) will return a string of everything that comes *after* the last slash in the path argument.

 Relative file paths in SAS are relative to the '**current directory**'.
 In SAS we can easily use relative path from the command line.
 Elsewhere we need to tell SAS what directory we want as the base path.